Crownstar01/AOA/README.md

 *A brief look at some of the exciting projects I’ve been working on.*

-**Predictive Modeling and Hypothesis Testing using Titanic Dataset.**
+**Predictive Modeling and Hypothesis Testing using The Crude oil Dataset.**
 ![image](Interactive and dynamic Dashboard report using Power BI for Flight reporting.jpg)

 The sinking of the Titanic is one of the most infamous shipwrecks in history.